Pushlitika/ndk/README_UNITY.md

 #### Review your Deployment Info tab, accordint to image
-**Enable here ALL AVAILABLE orientation, and valid value to Launch Screen File!**
+**Enable here ALL AVAILABLE project orientation, and valid value to Launch Screen File!**
 This is Extremely important for the operation of advertising blocks!

 ![enter image description here](https://i.imgur.com/g1HDkvC.png)